-Your personal coffee is one of those things you don’t mess with.
+Coffee is one of those things you don’t mess with

 Rarely do we wake up and ponder what kind of coffee we’re going to have this morning.
 Nope.
 It’s programmed in.
 And if anyone or anything comes between us and the coffee maker, a fight may just break out.
 “What!?!
 ALL the mugs are dirty in the dishwasher??”
 Grumble…